Youth Leadership Conferences

 |Conferences Taking Place||Mason Transcripts Available|

 In order to obtain the student’s transcript, please use the online transcript request system found here.
 You will need the student’s ID number or G number in order to complete the request.
+There is a $10 fee per transcript ordered.
 This ID number has been sent to you in an email.
 If you are unable to retrieve your G number, please contact the Office of Admissions.
 To complete the online form, please follow the instructions found here.

 The official name of the course will be listed on the transcript as Special Topics in Leadership.
 This title will be followed by the name of the conference you attended.
-For example if you attended the national Youth Leadership Forum on Medicine, it will read Special Topics in Leadership: Medicine.
+For example if you attended Careers in Medicine, it will read Special Topics in Leadership: Medicine.

 How does this affect my college applications?